deephdc/semseg_vaihingen/README.md

     │
     ├── docs                   <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── docker                 <- Directory for Dockerfile(s) for development
-    │
     ├── models                 <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks              <- Jupyter notebooks.
 Naming convention is a number (for ordering),